mistycheney/MouseBrainAtlas/doc/FileOrganization.md

 This page describes the location of the raw input and intermediate data.

-The storage locations of different types of data are specified by the following global variables:
+The storage locations of different types of data are specified by the following global variables in `global_setting.py`:

 - `REPO_DIR`: default to `/home/yuncong/Brain/`
 - `DATA_DIR`: default to `CSHL_data_processed`